drghassen/rebaseTest/README.txt

-adding a line for resbasing exemple
+adding a line for resbasing exemple, then adding more changes from ùy feature branch too

 Massively by HTML5 UP
 html5up.net | @ajlkn